VeronikaNacheva/Individual/README.md

 # Individual
+This project will contain...
-Repo made for exercise
+Repository made for exercises.
-Hello, develop!
+Edited again in master branch..